mitre-attack/car/docs/analytics/CAR-2014-12-001/index.md

 subtypes: PCAP
 analytic_type: TTP
 contributors: MITRE
+applicable_platforms: Windows
 ---

-Adversaries can use [Windows Management Instrumentation (WMI)](https://attack.mitre.org/techniques/T1047) to move laterally by launching executables remotely.
+Adversaries can use [Windows Management Instrumentation (WMI)](https://attack.mitre.org/beta/techniques/T1047) to move laterally by launching executables remotely.
 For adversaries to achieve this, they must open a WMI connection to a remote host.
 This RPC activity is currently detected by [CAR-2014-11-007](CAR-2014-11-007).
 After the WMI connection has been initialized, a process can be remotely launched using the command: `wmic /node:"<hostname>" process call create "<command line>"`, which is detected via [CAR-2016-03-002](CAR-2016-03-002).

 This leaves artifacts at both a network (RPC) and process (command line) level.
 When wmic.exe (or the schtasks API) is used to remotely create processes, Windows uses RPC (135/tcp) to communicate with the the remote machine.